Pascal Broulis

 Pascal Broulis (born 3 April 1965 in Sainte-Croix, Vaud) is a Swiss politician.
 Since 2002, he has been a member of the Council of State in the canton of Vaud.
-He heads the cantonal finance department, and has been the President of the Council of State since 2007.
+He headed the cantonal finance department, and has been the President of the Council of State from 2007 to 2012.
+He no longer stood in the 2022 Council of State elections.

 Broulis was elected to Vaud's legislature, the Grand Council, in 1990, as a member of the Free Democratic Party.

-He's the fourth candidate to the succession of Pascal Couchepin in the Swiss Federal Council.
+He was the fourth candidate to the succession of Pascal Couchepin in the Swiss Federal Council.